A guide to Courchevel

 Things to Do in Courchevel

-As well as the ski area the resort is also a popular destination during the summer and there is plenty to keep guests entertained.
-As well as the hiking, climbing and mountain biking on offer, the hamlet has a 9 hole golf course and a driving range with 27 bays (9 of which are covered).
+Courchevel is also a popular destination during the summer and there is plenty to keep guests entertained.
+As well as the hiking, climbing and mountain biking on offer, the resort has a 9 hole golf course and a driving range with 27 bays (9 of which are covered).
 Visitors can also get involved in activities such as canyoning, rafting, paragliding and paint-ball, just to name a few.
-If you prefer to take your holiday at a slower pace, the resort is a popular destination for cookery courses, some of which are run by Michelin starred chefs; or you can enjoy a peaceful hot air balloon ride over the Alps.
+If you prefer to take your holiday at a slower pace, the resort is a popular destination for cookery courses, some of which are run by Michelin starred chefs.

 Where to Stay in Courchevel